WendyOkoli/AltSchool-Cloud-Assignment/Second_Semester_Exam/README.md

 ## Steps used to achieve the aforementioned objectives

-1. Created and automated the provisioning two Ubuntu S
+1. Created and automated the provisioning two Ubuntu Servers